cwarden45/JHU_Coursera_GDS_Capstone/Week4/README.md

 ![IGV View](IGV_SOX11.png "IGV View")

-Samples are sorted by SRR accession from the SRA, but not by group (Adult vs Fetal).
+Samples in the IGV plots above are sorted by SRR accession from the SRA, but not by group (Adult vs Fetal).
 Infant samples were re-aligned put not plotted for reasons of space.

 - Confirming the metadata falls in expected categories (I initially wrote down one set of metadata wrong, and I also swapped the information for 2 pairs of samples that were not deposited):